Mac Software that I use regularly.

 Why buy one app when you can buy a package deal that works together (maybe)?
 If I could, I'd still be using WordPerfect 8 for long documents and HTML, but those days are past.
 I've also placed several writing "environments" in this category.

 OpenOffice.org, LibreOffice, NeoOffice -- I've actually settled on LibreOffice and dropped the others, however I still have comments about them!
 An interesting horserace where one of these is anxious to get "Place" to the winning Microsoft Office.
 These three are built from the same code base.
 OpenOffice and LibreOffice are the result of a split in developers, so are likely to diverge.
 While LibreOffice was favored, OpenOffice had a recent release (under their new ownership, Apache) so the race continues.
 However OpenOffice seems to have dropped WordPerfect format support.
-NeoOffice is supposed to be better integrated with OS X, but the author either doesn't understand the reasoning behind the new Lion features or can't figure out how to incorporate them.
+NeoOffice is supposed to be better integrated with OS X, but the author either doesn't understand the reasoning behind the features introduced in Lion and carried forward or can't figure out how to incorporate them.
 He did a half-***ed job of it, and the bizarre purchase scheme requires one to pay extra to complain/offer suggestions.

 Scrivener -- A great program for organizing and writing long documents.
 It's really a writing environment.
 It has many features to cover all types of writing.
-If you write anything book length I strongly suggest checking it out
+If you write anything book length I strongly suggest checking it out by downloading the 30 day trial.
+Scrivener would normally be used as a front end for a traditional word processor, and I have used it that way for years.
+However it's also capable of exporting publication ready ebooks, and I intend to be using it that way as well.

 Circus Ponies Notebook -- Terrible name for a program that is fairly equivalent to Microsoft One Note.
 Great for keeping notes.
 Seems a bit buggy and sluggish on occasion and commands are confusing.
 I've used it for work projects, class notes (where it has replaced physical 3-ring notebooks), and for record keeping of Senior Projects.
 This program probably gets used more than any other I've got.
+NEWS FLASH -- the company has gone out of business, but I'll continue to use it until it fails.
+NEWS FLASH 2 -- it no longer works with High Sierra.
+But I discovered that for writing notes Scrivener is actually a better substitute because it keeps the notes with the document.
+For other notebooks I'm either using the built-in Notes application or:

 Vector Graphics

-EazyDraw -- All I really want is MacDraw.
+EazyDraw 8 -- All I really want is MacDraw.
 I ended up with EazyDraw.
 It does what I want but for my needs does too much which makes it too complicated.
 Still much better than Adobe Illustrator.
-OpenOffice has a drawing program that is dreadful, and as far as I'm concerned the drawing capabilities of iWork or Office 2004 in their presentation packages just doesn't hack it.
+OpenOffice has a drawing program that is dreadful, and as far as I'm concerned the drawing capabilities of iWork or Microsoft Office in their presentation packages just doesn't hack it.

 Mathtype -- generates equations that look nice.
 While a commercial product, it can be used indefinitely for free if you are satisfied with a limited mode that matches the functionality of the OEM versions formerly shipped with Microsoft Office and AppleWorks (but not iWork, for some reason).
-It's integrated into Pages and Scrivener
+It's integrated into Pages and Scrivener and can be used in Nissus Writer.

 Bitmapped Graphics